-Thank you for purchasing the Internet Camera, a camera device that can be connected directly to an Ethernet or Fast Ethernet network.
-Compared to the conventional PC Camera, the Internet Camera features a built-in CPU and web-based solutions that can provide a cost-effective solution to transmit real-time high-quality video images and sounds for monitoring.
-The Internet Camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.
+Thank you for purchasing the Wireless Internet Camera, a camera device that can be connected directly to an Ethernet or Fast Ethernet network and also supported by the wireless transmission based on the IEEE 802.11g standard.
+Compared to the conventional PC Camera, the Wireless Internet Camera features a built-in CPU and web-based solutions that can provide a costeffective solution to transmit real-time high-quality video images and sounds for monitoring.
+The Wireless Internet Camera can be managed remotely. accessed and controlled from PC/Notebook over the Intranet or Internet via a web browser.
 The simple installation procedures and web-based interface allow you to integrate it into your network easily.
-With comprehensive applications supported, the Internet Camera is your best solution for remote monitor, high quality, and high performance video images.
+With comprehensive applications supported, the Wireless Internet Camera is your best solution for remote monitor, high quality, and high performance video images.